BumblebeeAS/hardware/AUV-4/CAN/Can Library/README.md

 This library is intended to be used for stm32f042 and stm32f072 only.
 Some macro need to be redefined if this were to be used on other stm32 family.

+# How to use this library
+1. Run CAN_Begin(Mode) function.
+You can pass in CAN_MODE_NORMAL or CAN_MODE_LOOPBACK.
+	  It handles CAN peripheral initialisation, MSP initialisation(Clock, GPIO), acceptance filter(default, accept all), and activate node.
+2. Use can_SetFilter to set acceptance filter
+3. Use CAN_SetMsgFrame() to set a CAN msg
+4. Use Can_SendMsg(id, datalen, Msgbuf) to publish a can message
+5. Use CAN_CheckReceive() to get a RecvFIFO that contains CAN msg
+6. Use CAN_RecvMsg(CAN_RX_FIFO0, Msg) to receive a can message from a FIFO
+7. Use CAN_GetId() after receiving msg to check where it comes from

 # What you need to check before using this library

 1. This library is intended to work with HSE=32Mhz at CAN speed 1Mpbs.
 If crystals or clocks with other frequencies were to be used, you need to go online and search "CAN Bittiming calculator", recalculated the required setting and then go to CAN_Init() function inside the CAN driver source code to redo the following settings marked by arrows.